-If an eligible non-exempt employees are is required to work on a Band holiday, they the employee will receive pay at time and one half regular pay as their holiday pay wages for the hours worked on that holidaythe holiday pay plus holiday wages which are calculated at time and one-half of the employee's regular pay.
+If an eligible non-exempt employee is required to work on a Band holiday, the employee will receive the holiday pay plus holiday wages which are calculated at time and one-half of the employee's regular pay.
 Time worked during Holidays should be submitted to payroll as Holiday+ on department spreadsheets.